Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Moved the chainLightning function to the Dungeon from the Player class
 - Changed all instances of the overloaded Dungeon [] operator to use a clearer and easier to use function named tileAt.
 - Removed the overloaded [] operator from the Dungeon class

+9/25:

+- Moved the _Tile_ vector to private in the Dungeon class
+- Removed all instances of directly accessing the _Tile_ vector and replaced it with tileAt for easier reading